 As part of each valuation, we examine the System's experience relative to the assumptions.
 The aggregate results of these analyses are disclosed in Tables 5 & 6.
-This past fiscal year the System had an experience liability gain of approximately \$14.5 million and an experience gain on the actuarial value of assets of approximately \$34.9 million.
+This past fiscal year the System had an experience liability gain of approximately \$11.1 million and an experience gain on the actuarial value of assets of approximately \$35.5 million.
 The gain on the actuarial value of assets was due to the partial recognition of this year's and the prior year's investment performance.
-The liability gain was mostly offset due to the cost of living adjustment (COLA) payable in 2019 being higher than assumed (1.61% versus the 1% assumption).
-The COLA is based on the 5-year average return on the market value of assets.